Turulz/rules/en-discord-rules.md

 ## 1

 1.00
-Our Discord server exists to be a friendly, safe community space where everyone can feel comfortable.
-The following basic rules apply to everyone - whether in text, voice, or private messages.
+Our Discord server is intended to be a friendly and safe community where everyone feels welcome and comfortable.
+These basic rules apply to all members across text channels, voice channels and server-related private messages.

-You must respect every survivor, whether you like them or not.
-Treat others the way you want to be treated.
+Treat every survivor with respect, whether you like them or not.
+Treat others as you would expect to be treated.

 --